bcobo/SIRENA/doc/SIRENAfunctions.rst

     .. cpp:member:: double filtEev

         Energy of the filters of the library to be used to calculate energy (only for OPTFILT, I2R and I2RFITTED), :option:`filtEeV`

+    .. cpp:member:: int lagsornot

+        Lags (1) or no lags (0), :option:`LagsOrNot`

+    .. cpp:member:: int preBuffer

+        Using preBuffer (1) or not using preBuffer (0), :option:`preBuffer`

+    .. cpp:member:: gsl_vector pBi

+        Vector with the preBuffer values read from the XML file

+     .. cpp:member:: gsl_vector posti

+        Vector with the post values read from the XML file

     .. cpp:member:: int* const status